dwleonhardt/js-fundamentals/README.md

 # JavaScript Fundamentals

-This exercise reinforces the fundamentals of JavaScript and is split into two parts.
+In this exercise, you'll need to solve a set of increasingly difficult puzzles aimed at helping you master the fundamentals of JavaScript.
+The exercise is split into two parts.

 Part 1 has you wrestling with core JavaScript concepts.

 - Primitives
 - Functions